junxit/us-congress-bills-114/metadata.md

 - 2015-06-17 — Mr. Brady (TX) moved to suspend the rules and pass the bill, as amended.
 - 2015-06-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4483)
 - 2015-06-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4483)
+- 2015-06-18 — Received in the Senate and Read twice and referred to the Committee on Finance.